Pittawat2542/chatgpt-game-story-generation/README.md

 # Journey of ChatGPT from Prompts to Stories in Games: the Positive, the Negative, and the Neutral

-This repository contains the code for the paper "Journey of ChatGPT from Prompts to Stories in Games: the Positive, the Negative, and the Neutral".
+This repository contains the code for the paper "Journey of ChatGPT from Prompts to Stories in Games: the Positive, the Negative, and the Neutral" accepted at [IEEE ICCE-Berlin 2023](https://www.icce-berlin.org).

 ## Abstract